open-energy-transition/openmod-tracker/README.md

 - Remove duplicates according to tool name, after normalising the string to lower case and converting all special characters to underscores.
 - Remove duplicates according to tool source code URL, after normalising the string to lower case.
-- Remove tools without a valid Git repository for their source code (hosted on e.g. GitHub, GitLab, Bitbucket, or a custom domain).
+- Remove tools without a valid Git repository for their source code (hosted on e.g., GitHub, GitLab, Bitbucket, or a custom domain).
 - Remove tools that we know, from manual inspection, are not appropriate for including in our inventory.
   This may be because they are duplicates of the same tool that we cannot catch with our simple detection methods, are supporting tools for another listed tool, or have been catalogued erroneously in the upstream inventory.
   We give the reason for manually excluding a tool in our [list of exclusions](https://github.com/open-energy-transition/openmod-tracker/blob/main/inventory/exclusions.csv).